-Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs? \boxtimes
+Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact f) Be served by a landfill with sufficient permitted capacity to accommodate the project's solid waste disposal needs?
+X

 Explanation: Solid waste collection service would be provided to the project by Mission Trail Waste System.
 Collected non-recyclable waste would be disposed of at the Newby Island Landfill, located in San Jose.
 The General Plan EIR evaluated potential impacts on waste disposal capacity that would result from implementation of the 2010-2035 General Plan.
-Although the City has a waste disposal contract to dispose of the City's waste at Newby Island Landfill through 2024, and the landfill has sufficient available capacity to operate through 2024, it is currently unknown whether the City will extend the contract with Newby Island Landfill.
+Although the City has a waste disposal contract to dispose of the City's waste at Newby Island Landfill through 2024, and the landfill has sufficient available capacity to operate through 2024, it is currently unknown whether the City will extend the contract with Newby Island Landfill (if additional capacity remains) or contract with the operator of another landfill.
 Given the uncertainty of the future availability of solid waste disposal capacity through the entire planning horizon of the General Plan (i.e., through 2035), the EIR concluded that implementation of the 2010-2035 General Plan would have a significant and unavoidable impact on solid waste disposal capacity.
 Because this impact was previously disclosed, and the proposed project is consistent with the land use type and density evaluated in the General Plan EIR, no further analysis of this impact is required.